• Skip to primary navigation

 nettle pesto tossed into spaghetti with green asparagus

-As this pesto is best served in Spring, serve with fresh asparagus also in season - it's delicious!
+As this pesto is best served in Spring, serve with fresh asparagus also in season.
+It's delicious with oven-roasted asparagus.
 The sauce is gluten free but if following a strict GF diet, be careful of the type of pasta you serve with it.

 How Long to Cook Nettles?